ClubBoss/Poker_Analyzer/README.md

 - Save and load played hands
 - View training history and overall statistics
+- See mistake counts grouped by tag to identify weak spots
 - Share your results via exported files
 - Optional checkbox lets you export only sessions that contain at least three tags
 - Pending evaluations are stored in saved hand exports so queued